alyahbdll/MuNRA-Geant4-Simulation/README.md

 - primary-particle information.

 The CORSIKA particle ID is converted to the corresponding Geant4 particle definition, and the kinetic energy and direction are reconstructed from the momentum components.
 Particles are generated uniformly over a circular source above the detector.

-The ARTI `.shw` input files are not included in this repository because of their size.
+A small example ARTI input file (`bga_example.shw`) containing 20 particle entries is provided to illustrate the expected input format.
+The complete one-hour ARTI dataset used for the simulations is not included in this repository because of its size.

 ## Concrete attenuation